 Backup Camera Body.
 You may want to bring along an extra camera body in case your main unit malfunctions.
 If you choose not to bring an extra body, you’re welcome to use my D610 full-frame, or D7000 DX camera if you need to.

-This happens in Thailand, so be prepared by charging all of your batteries to full capacity at home, and also any chance you get during your tour.
-Multiple chargers will help, as will a small electrical outlet – we will have some of these for you, don’t bring.
+This happens in Thailand, so be prepared by charging all of your batteries to full capacity at home, and also at any chance you get during your tour.
+Multiple chargers will help, as will a small electrical outlet – we will have some of these for you, don’t bring them.

-3. Flash.
-A powerful flash will be of some benefit during your tour, but really when working with the animals we will be, the on-camera flash as well as some added flashlight light – will be enough for most people.
+A powerful flash will be of some benefit during your tour, but really when working with the animals we will be, the on-camera flash, as well as some, added flashlight light – will be enough for most people.

 A ring flash is a helpful piece of gear, if you have it – bring it.
 What’s great is the LED flashlights and headlamps that you should have, will show as white light when you photograph.
 It’s near daylight rating.
 I love my Ultra-Fire flashlight for that.
 I even supplement some natural light shots with my flashlight during the daytime.
 It is an amazing addition to your arsenal!

-4. Lenses.
-Like water resistant cameras, lenses can have this rating too.
+Like water-resistant cameras, lenses can have this rating too.
 Check your lenses to see what level of water resistance they might offer.
 As mentioned above, you might want to have your lenses cleaned professionally before your tour.